philiwon8868/terraform-aci/README.md

 Modify **variable.tf** to include the parameters for APIC login credentials, the target ACI tenant name and the VMM domain name.

-All variables in the sample, including the **"Devices"** (for the Service Appliance0 and the **"PBRs"**, are self-explanatory and may be modified to cater for self environment.
+All variables in the sample, including the **"Devices"** (for the Service Appliance) and the **"PBRs"**, are self-explanatory and may be modified to cater for one's environment.
 However, there is a cross-reference of 2 parameters for them, which are highlighted below:

 variable **"Devices"** {
 ```